Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 28 September 2025 03.26.17 UTC
+- WIB: Minggu, 28 September 2025 04.21.55 UTC
-- WITA: Minggu, 28 September 2025 04.26.17 UTC
+- WITA: Minggu, 28 September 2025 05.21.55 UTC
-- WIT: Minggu, 28 September 2025 05.26.17 UTC
+- WIT: Minggu, 28 September 2025 06.21.55 UTC

 Kutipan Inspiratif:
-"A poor man says work is life.
-A rich man says money is life.
-A lover says love is life but.
-I say my idiot friends are my life."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

 Kategori: friendship